On Ruzsa's conjecture on congruence preserving functions: Introduction

 Equivalently \cite{Sta80}, this means that the generating series $f$ of $(a_n)_{n\geq 0}$ is annihilated by a nonzero linear differential operator with coefficients in $\mathbb{Q}[x]$, or, equivalently, that $f$ is \textit{$D$-finite}.

-Thus, under the assumptions of Theorem \ref{theo: PZ}, the generating series $f$ of $(a_n)_{n\geq 0}$ is $D$-finite and has a strictly positive radius of convergence at the origin.
-In particular, it has only finitely many singularities in the complex plane, and we define the principal argument of any such singularity as a singular direction for $f$ at $0$.
-The aim of this paper is to establish the following new partial case of Ruzsa's conjecture.
+Thus, under the assumptions of Theorem \ref{theo: PZ}, the generating series $f$ of $(a_n)_{n\ge 0}$ is $D$-finite and has a strictly positive radius of convergence at the origin.
+It follows that $f$ satisfies a non-trivial linear differential equation